imyu37/glassplotter/README.md

 This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE.md) for details.

 ## Contribution
-Contributions and feedbacks are always welcome.
+Contributions and feedbacks are greatly appreciated.